Inside the Postliberal Mind

 Perhaps the most successful coup accomplished by the postliberals has been to claim that moniker as their own: “If you do not like liberalism,” that name promises, “then join us, for we will emerge in its wake.”
 Postliberalism has a frisson to it, doubtless appealing to the many leftist Christians who are sick unto death of the modern world and its many horrors.

 But this is the wrong way.
 It is the stony ground.
 If Christianity has a political mission at all, it begins in solidarity with the most oppressed and the most downtrodden, and it requires us to organize every element of our thought and action around that solidarity.
 Postliberals often leverage the Christian concern with suffering by redefining it.
-If Christ walked among us, I sincerely doubt that he would be concerned with maks mandates for children, or the nurses forced to get vaccinated, or the fascists excluded from the lecture hall, or the professors who must encounter a transgender person at Starbucks.
+If Christ walked among us, I sincerely doubt that he would be concerned with mask mandates for children, or the nurses forced to get vaccinated, or the fascists excluded from the lecture hall, or the professors who must encounter a transgender person at Starbucks.
 He would be sharing his table with refugees, illegal immigrants, and sex workers.
 And those voices, the ones that will assume pride of place in Christ’s kingdom, are absent, wholly and completely, from this book and from others like it.

 If an encounter with Vermeule is at all useful, it is because it helps us to clarify the nature of the task ahead of us.
 It might feel fashionable and fun to style ourselves as postliberal provocateurs, able to see through the vanities of the modern age and recover the solid ground of tradition.
 But as I hope I’ve shown, what postliberals are doing in fact is replacing one set of modern vanities with their own, in an endless game of smoke and mirrors that neither recognizes, nor does anything for, the people in this world who are genuinely suffering.